Duwamish Tribe: Duwamish Tribal Services

-The nonprofit's assets in 2022 totaled $9,893,135.
-In 2022, they received $4,663,578 in grants and contributions.
-In 2021, the Network for Good donated $2,861,014 to the nonprofit.
-The American Online Giving Foundation and Group Health Foundation also provided grants in 2021.
-In 2023, Seattle Pride provided a grant of $15,000.
+For the fiscal year ending June 2024, Duwamish Tribal Services reported revenue of $4,228,154, expenses of $2,751,088, and net assets of $13,534,836 for Duwamish Tribal Services.
+The organization previously received grants from institutional sources, including Network for Good and Seattle Pride.

-Duwamish Tribal Services owns and operates the Chief Si?ahl Duwamish Longhouse and Culture Center.
+Duwamish Tribal Services owns and operates the Duwamish Longhouse and Cultural Center in Seattle, which functions as a public cultural and community space.

-In 2017, non-Native fundraisers created a charity campaign, Rent Real Duwamish, to generate support and income for the organization.
+In 2017, non-Native fundraisers created a charity campaign, Real Rent Duwamish, to generate support and income for the organization.